User Checklists

 This helps the Fetch community and reporters better understand your needs.

-Feel free to ask for help and advice by making an issue in the dataSpecs repo or by reaching out in the Fetch Telegram group.
+Feel free to ask for help and advice by making an issue in the dataSpecs repoarrow-up-right or by reaching out in the Fetch Telegram grouparrow-up-right.

-This repository is a reference implementation for integrating Fetch price feed data into your protocol.
+This repositoryarrow-up-right is a reference implementation for integrating Fetch price feed data into your protocol.

 It demonstrates the best practices for using Fetch, including implementing a dispute time buffer and a data staleness check.
 It also mitigates back-in-time dispute attacks by caching the most recent value and timestamp.